 About Atlantic Legal Foundation

 Atlantic Legal is overseen by a Board of Directors composed of corporate executives, partners of major law firms, and current and retired corporate chief legal officers.
-The Board reviews and decides upon which cases Atlantic Legal will participate.
+In conjunction with the Foundation’s President and its Executive Vice President & General Counsel, the Board reviews and decides the cases in which Atlantic Legal will participate.
 The Foundation also has an Advisory Council, which consists of attorneys, scientists, medical doctors, and educators.

 Areas of Advocacy